Nerves. Discs. Muscles. The spine connects them all! And back pain is

 and bottom that safeguard and permit nutrients into the

-spine flexible and strong.
+nucleus.
+The disc gives the spine its flexibility and strength.
 (1) Seemingly off-topic but really not as these

 findings show just how connected the spine is, more articles surface about the importance